MicrosoftDocs/visualstudio-docs/docs/ai/installation.md

 > [!NOTE]
 >
-> The above command will upgrade existing old or unofficial (e.g. third party packages from http://www.lfd.uci.edu/~gohlke/pythonlibs/ for Windows) NumPy and SciPy to the latest official ones.
+> The above command upgrades existing old or unofficial (e.g. third-party packages from http://www.lfd.uci.edu/~gohlke/pythonlibs/ for Windows) NumPy and SciPy to the latest official ones.

 ### Microsoft Cognitive Toolkit (CNTK)